 Reviewer changes and Check-in visibility

-Past reviewers will continue to see all Check-ins that were submitted while they were the reviewer—even after they are removed as the person's reviewer.
-Going forward, past reviewers will not be able to see new Check-ins unless they have visibility through other venues (drill-down, group viewing, follower, global viewer, etc).
+Past reviewers continue to have visibility into all Check-ins that were submitted while they were the reviewer (i.e. that they were responsible for reviewing).
+Moving forward, past reviewers won't be able to see new Check-ins unless they have visibility through other venues (drill-down, group viewing, follower, global viewer, etc).
 Private comments will remain private to whoever the reviewer was when the private comment was made.
 Private High Fives are never visible to reviewers, new or old.

 Reviewer changes and 1-on-1 visibility

 Past reviewers can see all 1-on-1s that were conducted while they were the reviewer.
 Once the reviewer is changed, all automatic 1-on-1s will be held with the new reviewer.
 Going forward, past reviewers will not be able to see new 1-on-1 agendas.
-Currently, 1-on-1s are private to the reporter and reviewer only.
+1-on-1s are private to the two 1-on-1 participants.

-For more information on using the 1-on-1 agenda, see this article.
+For more information on using the 1-on-1 agenda, check out our "Use the 1-on-1 agenda" Help Center article.